-- Completion of all requirements for the Associate in Arts degree. - 2.
-A major of at least eighteen semester units in the field of Natural Science, or in an occupational curriculum. - A minimum of one life science with lab and one physical science with lab is required.
+- 1. Completion of all requirements for the Associate in Arts degree. - 2.
+A major of at least eighteen semester units in Natural Science or an occupational curriculum.

+A minimum of one life science with lab and one physical science with lab is required for a major in Natural Science.